vishnu3649m/grpc-object-detector/README.md

 Feel free to fork this repo and adapt this for your own object detection services.

 This server provides the following services:
-- Detection Service for Images
+- Running object detection on images
-    - `GetDetectableObjects`: Returns the list of objects detectable by the server
+    - `GetDetectableObjects`: Returns the list of objects the server can detect
-    - `DetectImage`: Detects objects of interest in the provided image
+    - `DetectImage`: Returns a list of detections for an image

-Refer to the [protos](protos) directory for exact description of all gRPC services.
+Refer to the [protos](protos) directory for more usage details of the gRPC services.

 ## Building gRPC Object Detector
 gRPC Object Detector is currently developed for 64-bit Linux only.